The Class Pay Gap: Data & Analysis 2022

 Introduction

-We have worked with leading academic Professor Yoajun Li to review the UK class pay gap data from 2014 to 2021.
+We have worked with leading academic Professor Yaojun Li to review the UK class pay gap data from 2014 to 2021.
 To ensure its robustness the pay gap figure is an average across all the years we have data for.
 Class groups including “working-class” are based on parental occupation aged 14, which is the metric recommended by the government’s Social Mobility Commission.
 Further details can be found below.

 The latest class pay gap